-- send to query and registered ports The device forwards data packets with a known MAC/IP Multicast address to the query ports - send to registered ports (default setting) The device forwards data packets with a known MAC/IP Multicast address to registered ports.
+- send to query and registered ports The device forwards data packets with a known MAC/IP Multicast address to the query ports and to the registered ports. - send to registered ports (default setting) The device forwards data packets with a known MAC/IP Multicast address to registered ports.